zellij-org/zellij/CONTRIBUTING.md

 - Use a **clear and descriptive title** for the issue to identify the problem.
 - Explain which **behavior you expected** to see instead and why.
 - Describe the exact **steps to reproduce the problem** in as many details as necessary.
-- When providing code samples, please use [code blocks](code-blocks).
+- When providing code samples, please use [code blocks][code-blocks].

 #### How Do I Submit A (Good) Enhancement Suggestion?